abhiTronix/vidgear/docs/contribution/PR.md

 ## Forking and Cloning

-??? question "First fork on GitHub?"
+??? tip "First fork on GitHub?"

     You can easily learn about it from [Fork a repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) wiki.